mervinkogei/Maat-search/README.md

 # Project Description
-- WikiSearch is a [Flutter](https://flutter.dev/) search engine which was build using BLoC/Cubit pattern and powered by the [MediaWiki](https://www.mediawiki.org/wiki/API:Main_page) API.
+- Maat Search is a [Flutter](https://flutter.dev/) search engine which was build using BLoC/Cubit pattern and powered by the [MediaWiki](https://www.mediawiki.org/wiki/API:Main_page) API.
 - It also uses the [NewsApi](https://newsapi.org/) to show the latest news in its homescreen.
 - WikiSearch also uses caching to improve UX, for caching we have used a NoSQL database called [HiveDB](https://docs.hivedb.dev/#/).